Keiji Muto: New Japan Pro-Wrestling (1984–1988)

-Excursion to Puerto Rico and Texas (1988–1989)
+Capitol Sports Promotions (1988)

-In January 1988, Muto went on another excursion, this time in Puerto Rico for the Capitol Sports Promotions (CSP) under his new ring name, "The Super Black Ninja".
+In January 1988, Muto went on another excursion, this time in Puerto Rico for Capitol Sports Promotions under his new ring name, "Super Black Ninja".
 He feuded with Miguel Perez Jr., with whom he lost a hair vs. hair match to that April.
-It was in Puerto Rico he formed The Three Musketeers with Masahiro Chono and Shinya Hashimoto.
+It was in Puerto Rico he formed the Three Musketeers with Masahiro Chono and Shinya Hashimoto.
 He wrestled only one match in New Japan during this period on July 29, before returning to Puerto Rico.

+World Class Championship Wrestling (1988–1989)

-In the fall of 1988, Muto moved to the Dallas, Texas-based World Class Championship Wrestling, where he reunited with Kendo Nagasaki and had a very short lived feud with Kevin Von Erich before departing the organization in March 1989.
+In the fall of 1988, Muto moved to the Dallas, Texas-based World Class Championship Wrestling under the name Super Black Ninja, where he reunited with Kendo Nagasaki and had a feud with Kevin Von Erich before departing the organization in March 1989.
 Muto's personality and ring skills shown in his early American matches earned him a high billing within the National Wrestling Alliance (NWA).

 World Championship Wrestling (1989–1990)

-Muto first appeared as "The Great Muta" in the NWA's World Championship Wrestling territory on the March 18, 1989, edition of Saturday Night.
+Muto first appeared as "Great Mota" in the NWA's World Championship Wrestling territory on the March 18, 1989, edition of WCW Saturday Night.
 His manager Gary Hart introduced him as the son of the Great Kabuki, whom Gary Hart also had managed years earlier.
 He defeated Cougar Jay in his debut match.
-Muta would feud with stars like Lex Luger, Ric Flair, and Sting, from whom he would capture the NWA World Television Championship on September 3, 1989.
-Muto eventually lost the championship to Arn Anderson on January 2, 1990, which aired on the January 12, 1990, edition of Power Hour, and some time after the Clash of the Champions X on February 6, Muto would return to New Japan, going between his real name and his Muta gimmick as he pleased.
+Muto's name would eventually be changed to "The Great Muta".
+Muta would feud with stars like Lex Luger, Ric Flair, and Sting, from whom he would capture the WCW World Television Championship on September 3, 1989.
+Muto eventually lost the championship to Arn Anderson on January 2, 1990, which aired on the January 12, 1990, edition of WCW Power Hour, and some time after the Clash of the Champions X on February 6, Muto would return to New Japan, going between his real name and his Muta gimmick as he pleased.

-Return to NJPW
+New Japan Pro-Wrestling (1990–2002)

 Rise to prominence (1990–1992)

-Muto quickly rose in the ranks upon returning to New Japan in March 1990.
+Muto quickly rose in the ranks upon returning to New Japan Pro-Wrestling in March 1990.
 He made his in-ring return to NJPW on April 27 by teaming with Masahiro Chono to defeat Shinya Hashimoto and Masa Saito to win the IWGP Tag Team Championship, marking Muto's second reign with the title.
 He and Chono would hold the titles for over six months, before finally losing them to Hiroshi Hase and Kensuke Sasaki on November 1.
 During this time, Muto also entered the Kyushu Cup tournament on June 12, in which he defeated Chono to advance to the finals of the tournament, where he lost to Hashimoto.
 On September 7, Muto introduced his Great Muta moniker for the first time in NJPW during a match against Samurai Shiro, which Muto won.
 Muto would occasionally perform the Muta gimmick for major matches while competing under his real name for regular matches.
 On September 30, Muta picked up a huge win over Ricky Steamboat.